 Fair Trade is inherent in organic trade.
 We are ECO SOCIAL certified, which is a fair trade and environmental certification formed specifically for the organic industry.
 We were the first company in Australasia to become Eco-Social certified.
 Eco-Social has a commitment to transparency and non hierarchical decisions taken at the level of the farmer community.

-Packaging has been a major focus for us and an area which we want to continuously improve on.
+Our commitment to sustainability doesn’t end once we source our ingredients, and packaging is an area where we can have a big influence.
+Packaging has been a major focus for us and an area that we strive to continuously improve on.